sebcoetzee/sebastiancoetzee.com/_posts/2022-12-11-configuration-languages-a-balance-of-constraints.md

             --trading-instrument {% raw %}{{ trading_instrument }}{% endraw %}
 ```

 The `telemetry_port` is a `runtime` variable.
 This means that the value of the variable is not known until the application commands are run.
 In this specific case, we are allocating a telemetry port for the application dynamically from a pool of reserved ports.
 Care is taken to ensure that runtime variables cannot be referenced from a static context.
 Static variables should be resolvable at config generation.
 The goal is to make as many of the variables static as possible.
-Static variables offer advantages over runtime variables in that they can be statically checked at config generation.
+Static variables offer advantages over runtime variables: they can be statically checked at config generation.
 Config generation is triggered by a webhook on the version control system.
 This allows developers to catch classes of errors at code review as opposed to the first time an application is started up in production.

 The `trading_instrument` is a declared variable that has no default definition.
 This means that it will have to be overridden in the deployspec.